-Created by sculptor Louis Paul Jonas on behalf of Sinclair Oil for the 1964 New York World’s Fair, the triceratops was originally part of a set of nine fiberglass dinosaur figures.
+Created by sculptor Louis Paul Jonas on behalf of Sinclair Oil for the 1964 New York World’s Fair, the Lottie the triceratops was originally part of a set of nine fiberglass dinosaur figures.
 At the conclusion of the World’s Fair, the dinosaurs went on tour before being split up to various museums around the country.
-Our triceratops found a home here in Louisville, appearing at several locations around town before becoming a permanent part of Kentucky Science Center in 1979.
+Lottie found a home here in Louisville in 1968, appearing at several locations around town before becoming a permanent part of Kentucky Science Center in 1979.

-Long-time Louisvillians may remember the triceratops as a fixture in the Science Center’s parking lot throughout the 1980’s and 1990’s.
-It even survived the 1994 flood thanks to quick-thinking staff who cut a whole in the dinosaur’s leg to prevent it from floating away as the flood waters rose.
-The dinosaur was eventually moved to our storage facility in late-2007 to protect it from construction during the Museum Plaza project.
-Unfortunately, when that project was scrapped there was no money available to repair the dinosaur and put it back on display.
+Long-time Louisvillians may remember Lottie as a fixture in the Science Center’s parking lot throughout the 1980’s and 1990’s.
+She even survived the 1994 flood thanks to quick-thinking staff who cut a whole in the dinosaur’s leg to prevent it from floating away as the flood waters rose.
+She was eventually moved to our storage facility in late-2007 to protect her from construction during the Museum Plaza project.
+Unfortunately, when that project was scrapped there was no money available to repair Lottie and put her back on display.

-In 2022, we were thrilled to receive the funds to restore the triceratops and bring it back downtown to its Science Center home.
-To provide the dinosaur with further protection from drivers (and the Ohio River!), it was installed above the Kentucky Science Center parking lot elevator near the West Washington Street pedway.
-From this perch, the dinosaur is visible to museum guests as well as passing drivers on I-64, welcoming visitors to the city and encouraging everyone to Do Science.
+In 2022, we were thrilled to receive the funds to restore Lottie and bring her back downtown to her Science Center home.
+To provide Lottie with further protection from drivers (and the Ohio River), she was installed above the Kentucky Science Center parking lot elevator near the West Washington Street pedway.
+From this perch, Lottie is visible to museum guests as well as passing drivers on I-64, welcoming visitors to the city and encouraging everyone to Do Science.